VAT Rates in UAE

 There are three types of VAT Rates in UAE.
 The standard VAT rate in UAE is 5 percent.
 The other two VAT Rates in UAE are 0 percent and exempted VAT.
 There are currently three major VAT rate brackets.
 Depending on the supply carried out by the businesses, these will be VAT-able differently.
 Accordingly, filing and compliance issues will arise.

 Lets visit how some of the major sectors are impacted :-

 At SAB we are working with several clients to ensure that they get this foundation assessment right and make the right moves to be VAT ready and fully compliant, in time and on time.
+Being a Tax Agent in UAE, we provide authentic and correct information to the client which help them taking correct measures and steps in order to avoid any VAT Fines and penalties in UAE.
 Contact us and let’s have a chat.
-Coffee on us!